bwmarrin/discordgo/CONTRIBUTING.md

 - Don’t forget to mark PR comments resolved when you’re done applying the changes.
 - Be patient and don’t close and reopen your PR when no one responds, sometimes it might be held for a while.
 There might be a lot of reasons: release preparation, the feature is not significant, maintainers are busy, etc.

 When your changes are still incomplete (i.e. in Work In Progress state), you can still create a PR, but consider making it a draft.
 To make a draft PR, you can change the type of PR by clicking to a triangle next to the “Create Pull Request” button.

 Once you’re done, you can mark it as “Ready for review”, and we’ll get right on it.

+## Testing code changes locally

+Before making a pull request, you should always test the code locally.

+To test the code changes locally, you will have to:

+1. Create a local Go module

+   `go mod init example.com/discordgo-tester`

+2. Add DiscordGo as a dependency

+   `go get github.com/bwmarrin/discordgo`

+3. Add a [replace directive](https://go.dev/ref/mod#go-mod-file-replace) to your `go.mod` file.

+   `replace github.com/bwmarrin/discordgo => ./path-to-local-discord-go`

+You should now be able to interact with your new changes, verifying it works as expected.

 # Code style